AndersSchmidtHansen/Kaidan/README.md

 -------------------
 I love the whole concept behind Ghost and the potential of it as a fast and simple blogging platform; it gets things done!

-Naturally, I'd want to use the tools I use every day for development (Slim, Sass, CoffeeScript etc.) when making Ghost themes, so that's why I made Kaidan.
+Naturally, I'd want to use the tools I use every day for development (Sass, CoffeeScript etc.) when making Ghost themes, so that's why I made Kaidan.
 As simple as that.

 You might like it too, or you might benefit more from rolling your own toolkit.
 In any case, have fun creating awesome themes for an awesome blogging platform!